natalieagus/natalieagus.github.io/50002/problem_set_1.md

-Your cohort contains 100 students, 51 of whom are male and 49 are female.
-There are 31 male students who are above 19 years old.
-On the other hand, there are 19 female students who are above 19 years old.
-There are one male student and three female students who like to have a final exam.
-You can assume that students either like or hate a final exam and no indifference.
-Two students like exam and is above 19 years old.
+Your cohort in ISTD contains 100 students:
+- 51 of whom are male and 49 are female.
+- There are 31 male students who are above 19 years old.
+- On the other hand, there are 19 female students who are above 19 years old.
+- There are one male student and three female students who like to have a final exam.
+	> You can assume that students either *like* or *hate* a final exam and **no indifference**.
+- Two students like exam and is above 19 years old.

 Now someone in your class won "the first to join ISTD" prize.
 Answer the following questions: